konsoletyper/teavm-site/_docs/runtime/metaprogramming.md

 These captured variables act as template parameters.

-The main (and the simpliest) one is `Metaprogramming.emit`.
+The main (and the simplest) one is `Metaprogramming.emit`.
 It simply writes template as-is. `exit` method writes template and additional `return` statement which returns expression evaluated by lambda.
 `lazy` does not write template immediately.
 Instead, it produces `Value` which is written as soon as accessed by another lambda.